 Q: When you've been awarded one or more scholarship(s), how does a college receive this info and apply it to your invoice?
 Are you limited to a specific number of scholarship dollars that can be applied toward your tuition bill?

 A: Once you receive a scholarship, make sure to notify your school’s financial aid department.
 The department will apply the scholarship award to your semester tuition invoice.
 If you have other grants, scholarships, or certain student loans, the total aid cannot be more than the cost of your tuition.
 Prior to the start of each new college school year, you should receive a tuition package that itemizes the costs of tuition, room, board and other associated fees for the year.
 Likewise, it will itemize your various sources of aid including federal loans, federal grants, work study amounts, college offered need-based and/or merit-based awards, and any private scholarships of which you've informed them.
 You have the opportunity to accept or reject each individual offer of aid.
 Do not accept more than you need.
 Additionally, note how and where specific funds are applied.
 Certain scholarships specify the funds be used for tuition ONLY, or room and board, or books, or other expenses, so make sure you understand the terms and that specific monies are applied and allocated appropriately.
-Also, be aware that as of nex tax legislation in 2017-18, certain scholarships may be subject to taxation if they are considered income.
+Also, be aware that certain scholarships may be subject to taxation if they are considered income.
 Lastly, some schools will not allow you to "stack" scholarships.
 For example, if you're awarded institutional merit aid in the amount of $15,000 and you receive outside scholarships that total $5,000, the school may reduce your institutional merit aid to $10,000.
 Any college financial aid office should be able to assist you through this process and more specifically, with the details of the packages they offer.

 Q: How can I tell a legitimate scholarship opportunity from a scam?